 3. The ref awarded the try.
 We were 3 – 0 up!

-The next year I was suddenly a rugby player and in the A team.
-I’d like to say it was because of this revelation, revival, awakening and discovery of deep latent talent, plus a realisation of my brilliance thanks to Giel’s inspired and kind gesture, but it was mainly cos I shot up four inches and became the tallest oke among the under 13’s!
+The next year – or the year after?
+1967 – I was suddenly a rugby player and in the A team.
+I’d like to say it was because of this revelation, revival, awakening and discovery of deep latent talent, plus a realisation of my brilliance thanks to Giel’s inspired and kind gesture, but it was mainly cos my balls dropped, and I shot up four inches and became the tallest oke among the under-thirteens!
 Size counts in a shoving and huffing and puffing game.
+When guys have to look up to you they often give way to you.

 Kleinspanskool – small persons school; junior primary school